775.423.7008STORE PICKUP

 You do this to ensure any trapped water is gone from the upper areas of your system.
 Turn and leave these valves at a 45-degree angle to complete winterizing your sprinkler system.

-Step ten: Return the equipment.
+Last Step to Winterize Your Sprinkler System: Return the equipment.

 If you rented the compressor from our ACE hardware rentals, don’t forget to return it in a timely manner so someone else can use it to winterize their sprinkler system.
 Happy winterizing!